Sotatek-TruongNguyen2/Presale-NFT/MAINFLOW.md

 ## MAIN FLOWS

+### This file is all about the main flows in presale, public round.
+It includes preparing, uploading metadata, contract deployment and revealing real metadata when the sale is ended.

 1. Presale:
     - Step 1: Inside renderMetadata.js, you guys can go and change metaData object to your desired metaData.
 NOTES: In the for loop, change "name" property if you want.
     - Step 2: Render fake metadata by using "meta:fake:render" command that i already listed in package.json file.